mmnessim/pico-weather-display/README.md

 ## TODOS
-This is very much a work in progres, so there are many things to do
+This is very much a work in progres, so there are many things to do.

-* Display more weather information
+* Create a web portal to reset wifi credentials, zip code, or do other management
-* Refine backend server and publish to github
+* Refine backend server
-* Use some kind of GPS module to dynamically get lat and long
+* Send zip code to backend server
+* Incorporate mbedTLS to make https requests and publicly host backend server
+* Revisit LCD1602 implementation and make sure it's up to date
+* Take and upload pictures

 ## Backend
 The Pico makes requests to a backend server written in Go, which in turn fetches and returns weather data from the [OpenWeather API](https://openweathermap.org/api).
 It is an extremely minimal server at this point with just one endpoint.